On constraining projections of future climate using observations and simulations from multiple climate models: A hierarchical framework for multi-model experiments

-We propose a new hierarchical framework for inference in multi-model experiments.
-We consider one historical time period denoted $H$ and one future scenario denoted $F$.
 The proposed framework is summarized in graphical form in \autoref{fig:dag}.
+We compare one historical time period denoted $H$ and one future time period denoted $F$, conditioned on a single future emissions scenario.
 The top level of \autoref{fig:dag} consists of quantities for which we have data, i.e., model outputs ($X_{Hmr}$,$X_{Fmr}$) and observations ($Z_H$).
-The mid-level consists of the climates of the individual models and the Earth system, quantified by the means ($X_{Hm}$,$X_{Fm}$,$Y_H$,$Y_F$) and variances ($\sigma_m^2$,$\psi_m^2$,$\sigma_a^2$,$\psi_a^2$) of the simulated or plausible conditions during each scenario.
+The mid-level consists of the climates of the individual models and the Earth system, quantified by the means ($X_{Hm}$,$X_{Fm}$,$Y_H$,$Y_F$) and variances ($\sigma_m^2$,$\psi_m^2$,$\sigma_a^2$,$\psi_a^2$) of the simulated or plausible conditions during each time period.
 The bottom level consists of parameters quantifying model uncertainty, the ``representative'' climate of the ensemble, model inadequacy, and observation uncertainty.
+All of these quantities will be fully defined in the development that follows.

 We proceed in three stages.
 First, we propose a hierarchical model for the outputs of the multi-model ensemble (left hand side, \autoref{fig:dag}).
 Second, we propose a similar hierarchical model for the climate of the Earth system (middle right, \autoref{fig:dag}).
 Finally, we specify a model for the relationship between the actualized climate and the observations (right hand side, \autoref{fig:dag}).